Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 *For Two Conductor Copper Wire.
 Source: www.roger-russell.com

-As you can see from the speaker cable gauge chart above, if you have 8-ohm speakers, even a skinny 22 AWG wire can be run up to 12 feet with no loss of audio fidelity.
+As you can see from the chart, if you have an 8-ohm speaker, even a skinny 22 AWG wire can be run up to 12 feet with no loss of audio fidelity.

 That might be plenty for your front left, front right and center speaker.